electricbookworks/electric-book/index.md

 If those concepts are not familiar to you, you'll need a web developer on your team to get you going, and to provide you with technical support when you get stuck.

-You can also hire [Electric Book Works](https://electricbookworks.com) to provide support or to handle book production for you.
+You can also hire [Electric Book Works](https://electricbookworks.com) to handle setup or book production for you.

 ## Features